Volkstrauertag ~ German Remembrance Day Ceremony

 German Pioneers Day

-This public celebration was designed to recognize achievements of German families, people, organizations, businesses and festivals who have made valuable contributions to their communities.
+This public celebration is designed to recognize achievements of German families, people, organizations, businesses and festivals who have made valuable contributions to their communities.
 Initially, GCRS worked together with the Arbeitsgemeinschaft under the leadership of Gerhard Griebenow.
-German Pioneers Day Act, Bill 28 was passed in 1999.
-The Bill proclaims that in Canada the day after Thanksgiving Day in each year as German Pioneers Day.
-All are welcome.
-The ceremony takes place inside Kitchener City Hall Rotunda.
-The official program includes:

-• Music by Transylvania Brass Band & Concordia Children's Choir (under the direction of Angelika Werner)
+• Music by Transylvania Brass Band

 • Dignitaries from Germany, Switzerland, Austria and Canada